Yushe/myimouto-plus/README.md

   * Must have PHP libraries are GD2 (for image processing), PDO (database) and cURL (for both Image search and Search external data features).
   * Recommended libraries are Imagick and Memcached.
   * If running under Apache, the Rewrite mod must be enabled.
 Also, to serve gzipped assets (css and js files), the Headers mod is needed.
+  * Both Git and Composer are needed for installation/update.
+How to install Composer can be found [here](http://getcomposer.org/download/) and/or [here](http://getcomposer.org/doc/00-intro.md).

 Installation
 ------------

-Note: You need both Git and Composer installed in your system.
-How to install Composer can be found [here](http://getcomposer.org/download/) and/or [here](http://getcomposer.org/doc/00-intro.md).

 Go to the location where you want MyImouto to be installed, then clone the repo, then install dependencies: